 Service learning is a teaching and learning strategy that integrates meaningful community service into courses to enrich the learning experience, teach civic responsibility, and strengthen communities.
-Students across departments, majors, and levels of study partake in service learning courses at The Sage Colleges.
+The Sparrell Service Learning Fund, established in Fall 2017, has ensured that students across departments, majors, and levels of study partake in service learning courses at The Sage Colleges.

 Service Learning courses at Sage have recently worked with the following community partners: Capital Roots, YWCA, YMCA, Joseph’s House, Susan O’Dell Taylor School, Harmony Hill School, Troy Public Schools, Schenectady County Child Advocacy Center, Unity House, Literacy Volunteers of Rensselaer County, Public Elementary School 14, Sage Food Recovery Network, Community Health Visiting Nurse Association, Dialysis Units, Regional Food Bank, Brighter Choice Charter School, Cross Culture Market, Carol Hill School, Lansingburgh Boys and Girls Club, MVP, and others.

 The Sage Colleges Awarded AAC&U Grant to Spur Civic Learning in Student Majors

 The Association of American Colleges and Universities (AAC&U) announced that 24 departments from institutions across the country received mini-grants to advance civic learning and social responsibility as expected dimensions within students’ majors.
 Sage received grants for Chemistry and Mathematics

 AAC&U received 134 mini-grant applications, indicating widespread interest in rethinking departmental disciplinary designs for learning, life, work, and citizenship.